-The easiest way to find the MAC address on a Raspberry Pi is to use the command “ifconfig”.
-The MAC address just after the keyword “ether” in the section corresponding to your network interface.
+The easiest way to find the MAC address on a Raspberry Pi is to use the “ifconfig” command.
+You’ll find the MAC address after the keyword “ether” in the section corresponding to your network interface.
 It’s represented as a 12-digit hexadecimal number (AA:BB:CC:DD:EE:FF).

-In this tutorial, I’ll show you how to find it with
+In this tutorial, I’ll show you how to find your MAC address with ifconfig.
+I will also share additional ways for you to find it in different situations.

-So, the first way to find your MAC address on Raspbian is to use
+So, the first way to find your MAC address on Raspberry Pi OS is to use

-This command is available on any Raspbian version (Lite or Desktop).
+This command is available on any Raspberry Pi OS version (Lite or Desktop).

-On Raspbian Lite, you can use it once logged on.
+On Raspberry Pi OS Lite, you can use it once logged on.

-On Raspbian Desktop, you need to open a terminal before you can use it.
+On Raspberry Pi OS Desktop, you need to open a terminal before you can use it.

-Here is how to do this on Raspbian Desktop:
+Here is how to do this on Raspberry Pi OS Desktop:

 - Open the terminal (shortcut in the top bar):